-Witness Information Service, Peoria, Illinois
+Witness Information Service, Peoria, Illinois (August 1979)

 After observing more than 300 misdemeanor jury trials for a one-year period, a group of Peoria citizens expressed their concerns: witnesses often failed to appear, and those who did appear frequently endured hours of waiting or wasted time due to repeated continuances.
 The concerns of the court watcher's group led to the development of the Witness Information Service (WIS).
 Administered by the Peoria County State's Attorney's Office, WIS was initially established in 1975 to provide notification and assistance to witnesses in misdemeanor cases.
 Services have recently been expanded to witnesses in selected felony cases.
-WIS also assists victims eligible for compensation or restitution, helping them complete forms and following their cases through the necessary channels.
+WIS also assists victims eligible for compen-